ralphlange/procServ/procServUtils/README.md

 ### User or system services

-All the `manage-procs` support one option to specify the destination of the service:
+All the `manage-procs` commands support one option to specify the destination of the service:

 - `manage-procs --system` will manage system-wide services.
 This is the default options when running as root.